Ernu-Catalina/TMPS-LABS/Lab 0/REPORT.md

 Logger.log(f"{user.name} was saved to the database.")
 ```

-**Explanation**:
-- The `User` class is responsible solely for user-related tasks, such as saving the user.
+The `User` class is responsible only for saving the user, while logging is delegated to the `Logger` class.
+This ensures that each class handles a single task, following SRP.
-- The `Logger` class is responsible for logging messages.

-This separation follows SRP and keeps the classes focused on a single task.

 ---

 #### **2. Open/Closed Principle (OCP)**
-The **Open/Closed Principle (OCP)** states that software entities (such as classes, modules, and functions) should be **open for extension but closed for modification**.
-This means that we should be able to add new functionality without changing the existing code.
+The Open/Closed Principle (OCP) states that software should be open for extension but closed for modification.
+This means we can add new functionality without changing existing code.

-The `Discount` class is closed for modification, but open for extension.
-We can extend the discount system by adding new discount strategies through separate classes.
+In this case, I didn’t need to modify the `Discount` class to introduce new discount types.
+Instead, I created new strategies in separate classes.

 ```python
 class Discount: